 NS - Origin and extent of the ocean, its biological, chemical, geological, and physical aspects.
 Interactions of plants and animals in the sea and their use by humans, includes field trips.

-BIOL 104-Plant Biology Cr: 5 Wkly hrs: 5 hours Lecture
+BIOL 104-Plant Biology

 NS - Basic content on plants, emphasizing diversity of structures, functions, economic importance, and function of plants in vegetation systems and human communities.